 William Innes Forbes was steeped in stories of the War of the Rebellion told him by his father and other Companions of the Loyal Legion.
 Major William Smith Forbes was surgeon in the Union Army during the war.
 He had been commissioned as an acting assistant surgeon in the U.S. Army on May 15, 1862 and served until he resigned with the rank of Major on October 3, 1864.
 William Smith Forbes joined the Pennsylvania Commandery of MOLLUS and was assigned Insignia Number 10260.
 He died at his home at 901 Pine Street in Philadelphia on December 17th 1905.

-William and Dorothy Forbes had three sons, all of whom became Companions of MOLLUS: William Innes Forbes, Jr., Insignia No. 19077; Francis Coxe Forbes, Insignia No. 19458; and Charles Wright Forbes, Insignia No. 19635.
+William and Daisy Forbes had three sons, all of whom became Companions of MOLLUS: Capt.
+William Innes Forbes, Jr. USA, Insignia No. 19077; Capt.
+Francis Coxe Forbes, USAAF, Insignia No. 19458; and Charles Wright Forbes, Insignia No. 19635.
 All were Companions of the Pennsylvania Commandery.
 In addition William Innes Forbes brother, James Fitzgerald Forbes, was also a Companion of the Pennsylvania Commandery with Insignia No. 19988.

 During his term as Commander-in-Chief Col. Forbes oversaw the purchase of additional lands to increase the size of the Spottsylvania Battlefield.
 This 162-acre tract was donated by the Pennsylvania Commandery at impressive ceremonies on May 11, 1940 the 76th anniversary of the fierce struggle at the "Bloody Angle."
 Approximately 300 members of the Pennsylvania Commandery of MOLLUS attended the dedicatory ceremonies at which William Innes Forbes acted as master of ceremonies.
 Attending was Branch Spalding, park superintendent and James H. Price, Governor of Virginia who was introduced by M.R.
 Tillotson, Service Director of Region One of the National Park Service.
 This magnificent donation to the Fredericksburg and Spotsylvania National Military Park culminated William Innes Forbes momentous leadership of both the Pennsylvania Commandery and the Commandery-in-Chief but it was by no means the end of his many contributions to MOLLUS.